unique-EJ/edj-work.gitlab.io/pages/index.md

 Having good energy levels and very little of (self-pressured) feelings,
 that I should be productive with things to choose,
 can let me show more kindness to people.
-I am limited by thinking about the negativity of things I don't have or have not done... and the negativity from other people about this - the same way.
+I am limited by thinking about the negativity of things I don't have or have not done... and the negativity from other people about this - the same way to that.

+I'm not much of a food - interested person, I like coffees, healthier drinks and some good-tasting vegetarian snacks more often, instead.

 &ZeroWidthSpace;&NoBreak;
 [Go to the original main page in this project from me?](/original-detailed-root-page/)